OPUASF/UASF/README.md

 Finished - you can run now your UASF BIP148 node.

+### Are there any groups which I can join?

+Yes.
+There are two slack channels on [slack.bitcoincore.org](http://slack.bitcoincore.org/):

+* #UASF for general talk
+* #UASF-SUPPORT for people who want to setup their BIP148 node

+Feel free to join, we are always happy about people which are interested and would like to discuss with us!

 ### Can BIP148 be cancelled?

 Yes.
 In the event that the economic majority does not support BIP148, users should remove software that enforces BIP148.
 A flag day activation for SegWit would be the next logical steps and require coordination of the community, most likely towards the end of 2018.